Fellowships & Awards

 Fulbright at DePauw

-Numerous competitive fellowship and scholarship programs exist for international students.
-Learn more about these different programs, which also include opportunities in specific professional career fields, and schedule an appointment with a Hubbard Center adviser to plan out your application.
+Numerous competitive fellowship and scholarship programs exist for students who are not US citizens.
+Learn more about these different programs, which also include opportunities in specific professional career fields.

 Numerous resources exist to help you as you plan and begin writing your grant or fellowship application.
 From researching programs to strengthening your resume and personal statement, advisers in the Hubbard Center can help you plan things out every step of the way.
 Some application resources are available here.
 We also have more resources for Fulbright Award applications.